mnaylor5/prime-condies/README.md

 * Is there a better way of aggregating daily info than using the highs?
   * Maybe a count of hours where `condition_score > 0`?
 In other words, X hours with acceptable conditions
+  * Could also use this for the Current Conditions section
 * Is there a good way to pull forecasted air quality?
 * When it last rained at a location
 * Estimate rock temperature